 Emotional Trauma Patterns

-Everyone came from a dysfunctional family unless you grew up in a magic kingdom with angels as parents.
+Everyone comes from a dysfunctional family unless you grew up in a magic kingdom with angels as parents.
 We can’t escape differences of opinion while developing personalities as children.
-Nothing that happened during childhood was your fault, and you did not create events to make your parents angry, abusive or uncaring.
+Nothing that happened during childhood was your fault, and you did not create events to make your parents angry, abusive, or uncaring.

 Children are sponges gathering knowledge and absorbing their environment from 0 to 10.
 It’s here that your foundational consciousness develops.
 Your parent’s beliefs essentially program you, along with clergy, fashion magazines, friends, and other adults, until consciously changed at some point in adulthood.
 Fear rises from thinking, “I’m not enough,” and “No one loves me.”
 Children internalize feelings until taught how to express how they feel later in life.